svendahlstrand/10-print-game-boy/docs/pretty-source.md

 ----------------------

-First a word of advice: I'm pretty sure this isn't the best of starting points, if you are new to assembly language and low-level programming.
+First a word of advice: I'm pretty sure this isn't the best of starting points if you are new to assembly language and low-level programming.
 You probably should catch up on the basics before attempting to read this source code.

-A favorite book of mine, and its associated web course, has you covered:
+A favorite book of mine and its associated web course has you covered:
 [The Elements of Computing Systems][book] and [NAND2Tetris][n2t].
 Another great resource is [Easy 6502][e65] - an e-book that shows how to get started with 6502 assembly language.

-If you feel confident having the skills needed to proced, make sure you have the [Game Boy Programming Manual][gbmanual] and [Rednex Game Boy Development System man pages][rgbds] close, for reference.
+If you feel confident having the skills needed to proceed, make sure you have the [Game Boy Programming Manual][gbmanual] and [Rednex Game Boy Development System man pages][rgbds] close, for reference.